Philosophy of music

-Philosophy of music is the study of "fundamental questions about the nature of music and our experience of it".
+Philosophy of music is the study of "fundamental questions about the nature and value of music and our experience of it".
 The philosophical study of music has many connections with philosophical questions in metaphysics and aesthetics.
 The expression was born in the 19th century and has been used especially as the name of a discipline since the 1980s.

 Some basic questions in the philosophy of music are: